Panopto: History

-In May 2022, Eric Burns transitioned to the role of strategic advisor and Tobi Hartman, former CEO of Corsearch, took the role of CEO.
+In November 2022, Jason Beem took the role of CEO.

-Current Software
+Features

-As of 2012, Panopto offered two units of software—Focus and Unison.
+As of 2012, Panopto offered two units of software: Focus and Unison.
 Focus is software that records and live-streams presentations, lectures, demos, and so forth, and then stores them in the Panopto video content management system (CMS).
 Unison is software that imports existing videos into the Panopto video CMS.
 Both come with the web-based content management system, a web-based media editor, the ability to search within videos, and developer APIs for integrating Panopto with existing content- and learning-management systems.

 In 2015 Panopto upgraded its software to allow video capture and embedding in Salesforce.
 It has also done research and development into video web search, including mass video search for university video libraries.

 The company introduced Panopto Express, a free online screen recording tool in May 2020.
 The tool was designed to make it easy for people to record lectures and presentations and upload those videos to YouTube or Google Classroom.

 In November 2020, Panopto's business meeting intelligence service is now connected with Cisco Webex Meetings.
 Users can use it to browse and exchange records on a scale within companies and in both virtual and physical environments.

-In December 2020, Panopto announced new features that make it easy for users to discover and share knowledge through on-demand videos and meetings.
-These features include: